scottellis/overo-irqlat/README.md

 jumpered together.
 The pins are assumed to be already mux'd as GPIO and not otherwise being used.

-In the code the pins are labeled TEST_PIN and IRQ_PIN.
+In the code the pins are labeled TOGGLE_PIN and IRQ_PIN.
 They are interchangeable.

 The example in the code is using a Gumstix Overo and two convenient pins on the expansion board headers.
 Substitute different pins as needed.
 The definitions are at the top of the source file.

     IRQ_PIN - GPIO_146
-    TEST_PIN - GPIO_147
+    TOGGLE_PIN - GPIO_147

-Jumper IRQ_PIN to TEST_PIN and hook an oscope probe to do the measurement between them.
+Jumper IRQ_PIN to TOGGLE_PIN and hook an oscope probe to do the measurement between them.

-    IRQ_PIN ---- TP ---- TEST_PIN
+    IRQ_PIN ---- TP ---- TOGGLE_PIN
                  |
                oscope